ReyWilly/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Responsive websites are suitable to work on any device that can display the website and it forms to any sort of dimension.
+Adaptive websites cannot.

 2. Describe what it means to be mobile first vs desktop first.
+It depends on what device a user is using to access the internet, and displays the content in a specific

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+Rem uses the pixels to mathimatically produce a percent of the number, then the font size alters it once again.

 4. How would you describe preprocessing to someone new to CSS?
+It's JavaScript language that allows people to use CSS easily as it allows nesting and useful features.
+It then compiles the CSS and returns your product.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+I like the nesting, but it also gives me the most problem as I don't know where I place some element styles sometimes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.